More about the topic

 There are many ways to be bold, and it is necessary to partake of the promises in God’s word.
 For example, we can be bold to pray to God or to help others.
 Or we can be like the man from Ethiopia, and be bold to ask when we do not understand something.
 It really pays!

 The story is from Acts 8:26-40.
 An angel tells Philip to go down to a remote area, and he leaves without knowing why.

 At the same time, Alimayu, an Ethiopian courtier, is on his way home from Jerusalem.
 He reads in a scroll about the prophecies about Jesus from Isaiah 53.
-Just then he meets Philip, who asks what he is reading and if he understands it.
-Alimayu admits that he does not understand any of it and invites Philip to join him so he can explain it.
+Just then he meets Philip, who asks what he is reading and whether he understands it.
+Alimayu admits that he doesn’t understand any of it and asks Filip to come with him so he can explain it.

 Philip gets into the chariot and begins to tell Alimayu about Jesus, starting with the passage he was reading.
 Alimayu is excited about the gospel and wants to be baptized right away.
 So they find some water and Philip baptizes him.
 As they come up out of the water, Philip is carried away by the Spirit to another place, and he continues to preach the gospel to all who will listen.

 Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 1 John 5:14